 You can install OptinMonster on multiple websites and manage them all through a single dashboard.
 They even offer OptinMonster sub-accounts so numerous co-workers or clients can have access to the account at one time.
 You can control what those sub-accounts can actually do with the 4 different roles of viewer, author, manager, and admin.

-It also integrates with every major email marketing service including Mailchimp, AWeber, Constant Contact, and more so that you can easily connect your OptinMonster campaigns to your email marketing campaigns.
+It also integrates with every major email marketing service including AWeber, Constant Contact which are great alternatives to MailChimp a few more so that you can easily connect your OptinMonster campaigns to your email marketing campaigns.

 What is Sumo?